Security

 • Periodically enable log checking and monitoring.

-Splunk is a powerful tool to transform machine data into actionable intelligence.
-It simplifies the process of collecting and analyzing log files across applications, servers, mobile devices, and websites – making it easier for organizations to accelerate business performance by quickly understanding their most complex datasets.
-Splunk best security procedures include:
+Splunk is a powerful tool for transforming machine data into actionable intelligence.
+It simplifies the process of collecting and analyzing log files across applications, servers, mobile devices, and websites, enabling organizations to accelerate business performance by quickly understanding their most complex datasets.

 • Prevent unauthorized access by configuring RBAC, data encryption, and anonymity;